na-na-hi/renget/archive/smgenskins.md

    - [No current special skin effects]

  - Ravana
-   - Shadow Punch Ravana Special Emote has him float with smoke around him.
+   - Shadow Punch Ravana Special Emote has him float around, with smoke covering him.
 When moving, he punches the ground and does float-y backflips.
    - Ravin' Ravana is part of the Disco skinline, and so his Special Emote has him create a small dancefloor around himself with some electronic music playing as he dances.

  - Scylla
-   - Dragon Empress / Queen Scylla Special Emote
+   - Dragon Empress / Dragon Queen Scylla Special Emote simply makes a throne out of her dragon-heads to sit on.
+You cannot move with this Special Emote.
+Additionally, the wings on her back flutter whenever she jumps.
-   - Terror of the Deep Scylla Special Emote has her dive under the floor, then resurface, swimming alongside one of her anglerfish heads.
+   - Terror of the Deep Scylla Special Emote has her dive under the floor, then resurface, 'swimming' alongside one of her anglerfish heads across the floor.
-   - Godscylla Scylla Special Emote
+   - Godscylla Scylla Special Emote has her 'rampage' across a childrens play-mat floor, with papercraft helicopters circling and firing at her, and loud stomping SFX when she moves.
-   - Eleven Scylla Special Emote
+   - Eleven / Starcourt Eleven Scylla Special Emote uses her hands to telekinetically float around, with some floating rock effects surrounding her.
+Additionally, she has completely unique Default Emotes and movement animations; with her other Special Emote being changed to her summoning something to eat.
+Finally, her 3 is replaced by a door instead of her usual exit-point.
    - Toony Terror Scylla Special Emote has her cartoonishly swing her arms back and forth as she strides around, while playing classical music.
+   - Toph / Fire Nation Toph Scylla has no 'new' Special Emote, but her default Special Emote is changed to a simple earthbending flourish, breaking a few rocks in place.
+You cannot move with this Special Emote.
+Additionally, she has completely unique Default Emotes and movement animations.

  - Serqet
    - [No current special skin effects]